RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

             scp red_pitaya_top.bit root@rp-xxxxxx.local:/root

-        3. Now establish an :ref:`SSH communication <ssh>` with your Red Pitaya and check if you have the copy *red_pitaya_top.bit* in the root directory.
+        3. Now establish an SSH communication with your Red Pitaya and check if you have the copy *red_pitaya_top.bit* in the root directory.

         .. code-block:: bash